-- (a) Capital commitments (continued) - (2) In November 2012, CPIC Property and a third party bid for the use right of the land located at Huangpu District, Shanghai.
+- (1) The Company resolved to establish IT Backup Center and Customer Support Center in Chengdu High-tech Zone and the expected total capital expenditure is approximately RMB2 billion.
+As at 30 June 2015, the cumulative amount incurred by the Company amounted to RMB966 million.
+Of the balance, RMB638 million was disclosed as a capital commitment contracted but not provided for and RMB396 million was disclosed as a capital commitment authorized but not contracted for. - (2) In November 2012, CPIC Property and a third party bid for the use right of the land located at Huangpu District, Shanghai.
 And in February 2013, both parties set up a project company named Shanghai Binjiang-Xiangrui Investment and Construction Co., Ltd. ("Binjiang-Xiangrui") as the owner of the land use right to this parcel of land and construction development subject.
 Total investment of this project approximated RMB2 billion.
 As at 30 June 2015, the cumulative amount incurred by the Company amounted to RMB1,119 million.
-Of the balance, RMB333 million was disclosed as a capital commitment contracted but not provided for and RMB548 million was disclosed as a capital commitment authorized but not contracted for.
+Of the balance, RMB333 million was disclosed as a capital commitment and thorized but not contracted for.